 Majestic Dimensional Fidelity

-A related question is, does it achieve the intended goal of the production?
-In some cases, the goal might be to make you feel as if you are in the room with the musicians, with the elements like the singer, the brass section, the guitars being so real you feel you can reach out and touch them.
+The second question is, "Does it achieve the intended goal of the production?"
+In some cases, the goal might be to make you feel as if you are in the room with the musicians with the instruments so real you feel you can reach out and touch them.
+In other cases, the intention might be artistic abstraction: retro, huge in a stadium, a 50's vibe etc. In each of these cases, you want to be fully convinced of the intended sonic vision.

 Great Songs and Passionate Performances